-Of course, the ironic thing is that I feel like I would lose my creative energy altogether if I didn’t have that second voice in my head.
+The ironic thing is that I feel like I would lose my creative energy altogether if I didn’t have that second voice in my head.
 Without her, I might limit my pursuits and stop writing altogether.
-For me, when she starts rattling off an idea in my head, the drive to write explodes and writing is all I can think about.
-She can drop a few words on me and in an instant, all I can think about is getting back to my book and dedicating more time to the craft.
+When she starts rattling off an idea in my head, the drive to write explodes and writing is all I can think about.
+She can drop a few words on me, and in an instant, all I can think about is getting back to my book and dedicating more time to the craft.

 If you have an inner creative beast, then you know what I’m talking about.
 That inner voice that whispers sweet everythings in your ears and seems to have the pathway to exceptional creativity laid out in front of her.
 That’s the one.

 A lot of writers have talked about this situation.
 Elizabeth Gilbert gave a Ted Talk where she discusses her writing process and how she is overcome with magical ideas and must stop everything she is doing to write them down before they’re lost.
 Maya Angelou wrote about being overwhelmed with a creative idea from an inner voice and having no choice but to stop and write when the moment hit.